Southwest, Anaheim, CA Violent Crime Rates and Maps

 More cost data

-The C grade indicates that the rate of violent crime is slightly higher than that of the average US neighborhood.
-Southwest ranks in the 40th percentile for safety, meaning it is safer than 40% of neighborhoods but less safe than 60%.
-This analysis applies only to Southwest's official city boundaries.
+The C grade reflects how often assault, robbery, rape, and murder occur in Southwest against the average US neighborhood, where the rate is slightly higher than the norm.
+Southwest sits in the 40th percentile for violent-crime safety, ahead of 40% of neighborhoods and behind 60%.
+The grade covers only Southwest's official city boundaries.
 See the table below for nearby neighborhoods.

 The Cost of Crime™ in Southwest, Anaheim, CA